 ** LEGAL UPDATE **

-The below discussion refers to the policy as it stood before the injunction and stay; and as before, much depend on the court's ultimate decision (and the results of any appeals).
+The below discussion refers to the policy as it stood before the injunction and stay; and as before, much depends on the Court's ultimate decision.

 Previously, people who sought admission at a U.S. port of entry to apply for asylum, or who were apprehended after entering unlawfully and expressed a fear of returning to their home countries, were given an initial screening interview, known as a credible fear interview (CFI) with an asylum officer.